 Treasurer – Wayne Smith

 I began watching Boston United in the early 70s, so have seen plenty of highs and lows.
 When the club moved to the new stadium, I really wanted to become more involved.
-I attended last year's Boston United Supporters Association AGM and after a further meeting with our chairman and a Mr Chris Cook, I agreed to take on the treasurer's role.
-Since then, the committee has gone from strength-to-strength and I hope to be part of it for the foreseeable.
-As treasurer, I am happy to accept anybody's money for any reason to help the club.
+I attended last year's Boston United Supporters Association AGM and after a further meeting with our chairman and a Mr Chris Cook, I agreed to take on the Treasurer's role.
+Since then, the committee has gone from strength to strength and I hope to be part of it for the foreseeable.
+As Treasurer, I am happy to accept anybody's money for any reason to help the club.

 Secretary – Cheryl Slater

-Membership Secretary – Shannan Smith
+Membership Secretary and Communication Lead – Shannan Smith

-I bought my first season ticket last year and was really impressed with the set-up at the club.
+I bought my first season ticket last year and was really impressed with the setup at the club.
 I went along to one of the Boston United Supporters Association meetings and everyone made me feel very welcome.
 I then put myself forward to join the committee and have since taken over the role of Membership Secretary.
 I enjoy being a part of the Supporters Association and look forward to what the future holds for both us and the club.

 Away Travel Lead – Jan Birley

-I have been an avid football fan for 60 years, Boston being my first ’love’ since 1998.
+I have been an avid football fan for 60 years Boston being my first ’love’ since 1998.
 I have been a committee member for BUSA since its inception wanting to get involved to ensure regular away travel to games which unfortunately, at the time, the club couldn’t always provide.
-Following my predecessor stepping away, I took on the role of travel co-ordination/organiser which has certainly kept me busy with many highs and lows over the last 24 years.
-Away from BUSA, I also love to travel but preferring planes and ships.
+Following my predecessor stepping away I took on the role of travel co-ordination/organiser which has certainly kept me busy with many highs and lows over the last 24 years.
+Away from BUSA I also love to travel but preferring Planes and Ships.

 Volunteer Lead – Roger Twells